 What building permits are required for commercial construction projects?
 The answer probably sounds all too familiar: it depends.
-And there’s much more to consider than just permits.
+And there’s much more to consider than just permits in pre-construction.
 Each municipality, county, and state will have its own combination of commercial building approvals that need to be met.
 Some plan reviews, permits, approvals, and business licenses are required before starting a project, others are needed during construction, and yet more are issued before granting occupancy of a facility.

 In addition to issuing permits, some municipalities have strict zoning requirements, ordinances, and inspections that need to be factored in.
 Despite the unique parameters of each project, there are some general considerations when thinking through permits for commercial construction.
+Our team

 What Does a Municipality Review for Compliance?

 Each community has various goals as part of its long-range planning process, and many factors influence those goals and which building permit applications are approved.
 Is the proposed project located near wetlands or in a historic district?
 Is it an economic development zone?
 Are there utilities and other infrastructure in place?
 What about noise ordinances, restricted sightlines, aesthetics, or materials requirements, and more?

 Something as seemingly simple as the proposed placement of dumpsters or loading docks could be in violation of a local ordinance, and building permits and approvals can’t be issued until the authorities within a municipality understand the full scope of a project and its intended use.
 Some communities are satisfied with a conceptual plan while others ask for detailed specifications, elevations, renderings of how it will be situated on a site, and more.

 An advantage of having a construction manager is that they can help coordinate all the moving parts of a commercial project, including approvals.
 There are basically three development stages to creating a plan that meets building codes, allowing the permitting process to move forward:

 A conceptual schematic design outlining size and budget